One of your customers wants you

 In the meantime, best of wishes for your chapter 1 as a translator and do not worry if you write your chapter 2 later than expected, as long as you write those chapters of your translation career little by little until you reach chapter 20.

-The Asian giant has now become the largest video game market in the world.
-According to the latest HIS report, the video game market in China represents a $38 billion in revenue in 2018.
+The Asian giant has now become the largest videogame market in the world and as such becoming a big part of the videogame translation market.
+According to the latest HIS report, the videogame market in China represents a $38 billion in revenue in 2018.
 In addition, the income of the sector of Video games in China accounts for 25% of the world total: one in every four dollars of the video game industry is being billed in China.

 In 2017, most of the revenue came from PC titles.
 However, video games for mobile phones or tablets outperformed the rest of the platforms in 2018.
 Spending on mobile games grew 55% in 2018, and increases of 24% are announced for 2019.